MikePulido/Harness-env-management/IDP-ENV-Story.md

 ## The Problem

 In complex microservice application architectures, it becomes difficult to have a local environment to write code that has consistencies with higher environments.
 Developers discover integration issues **after merging** to shared dev environments, breaking those environments for everyone.
-Platform teams manually provision test environments, creating bottlenecks.
 This can result in days to fix code related/dependency related integration issues that could be caught in real time.

 ## The Solution